jNizM/HashCalc/README.md

 # HashCalc by jNizM
-Calculate hash from string via AutoHotkey
+Calculate hash from string or file via AutoHotkey

 ## Features
-* Generate hash value from string
+* Generate hash value from string or file
 * Secure-Salted function
 * Verify hash